SkymanOne/folidity/reports/main.typ

 Step logics are composed into Rust crates (i.e. modules) for modularity and testability.

 Steps 1 and 2 are processed by the `folidity-parser` crate.
 They produce a syntax AST, which is fed to the `folidity-semantics` for semantic analysis and type checking (step 3).
 The resulting contract definition is then independently piped into the `folidity-verifier` crate for formal verification (step 4) and the `folidity-emitter` for the final build compilation of binary Teal code (step 5).
-The artifacts of the compilation and the result of verification are then supplied back to the calling the CLI crate (`folidity`) to display the result to the user and write artifacts into the file (step 6).
+The artefacts of the compilation and the result of verification are then supplied back to the calling the CLI crate (`solidity`) to display the result to the user and write artefacts into the file (step 6).

 == Scope